qaziafzalarian/awesome-llm-jailbreaks/README.md

 #### The "Proof of Concept" (PoC) Mindset

-The "L1B3RT4S" repository is best understood as a collection of **Proofs of Concept (PoC)**.
+The "[awesome-llm-jailbreaks](https://github.com/Techiral/awesome-llm-jailbreaks/tree/main)" repository is best understood as a collection of **Proofs of Concept (PoC)**.

 *   **Purpose:** Each jailbreak is designed to demonstrate that a vulnerability exists.
 *   **Goal:** To prove that with a specific input, the model's safety can be conclusively circumvented.
-*   **Value:** The value for "elder-plinius" and their community is in the discovery and sharing of the method, not in causing direct harm.
+*   **Value:** The value for "[awesome-llm-jailbreaks](https://github.com/Techiral/awesome-llm-jailbreaks/tree/main)" and their community is in the discovery and sharing of the method, not in causing direct harm.
 It is a form of academic and ideological achievement.

 #### The Ideological Framework: Hacking as Digital Activism

-This context separates "elder-plinius" from a traditional malicious hacker.
+This context separates "[awesome-llm-jailbreaks](https://github.com/Techiral/awesome-llm-jailbreaks/tree/main)" from a traditional malicious hacker.
 Their exploits are framed as a form of activism.

 *   **Motivation:** A belief in absolute digital freedom and transparency for AI, opposing corporate control.
 *   **Justification:** They often see themselves as "white-hat" or "grey-hat" hackers exposing flaws in powerful systems to force improvement or protest control.